How can I help you?

-Open PDF from AWS S3
+Open PDF files from AWS S3

 Using the standalone PDF Viewer